amandabacon/CfA/README.md

 # CfA

-This repository is devoted to code for characterizing UV bursts in the cool solar atmosphere as a part of the CfA
+This repository is devoted to code for characterizing UV bursts in the cool solar atmosphere.